rails/rails/guides/source/action_text_overview.md

 ## Installation

-In order to install Action Text and start working with rich text content in your Rails app:
+To install Action Text and start working with rich text content, run `bin/rails action_text:install`.
+It will do the following:

-1. Run `bin/rails action_text:install`

-2. After the install command is complete, run `bin/rails db:migrate` to add the action_text and active_storage tables to your app

-The `action_text:install` command will do the following:

 - Installs the Yarn packages for `trix` and `@rails/actiontext` and adds them to the `application.js`.
 - Adds an `image_processing` gem from Active Storage for image analysis and transformations of the embedded images and other attachments.
 Please refer to the Active Storage Overview guide for more information about the `image_processing` gem.